-Video conferencing or e-video is relatively new as compared to e-mail.
-However, the same issues are present.
+Video conferencing, blog and social media posting, and texting presents similar privacy risks.
 Businesses need to establish policies relating to the types of information that can be sent via the Internet.

 The following are some of the issues for a business to consider relative to both its internal and external communications: